syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-baremetal/03-creating-workload-cluster.md

 ---
-title: Creating a workload cluster with baremetal servers
+title: Creating a workload cluster with bare metal servers
+metatitle: Provisioning a Kubernetes Workload Cluster with Bare Metal Servers
+sidebar: Creating a workload cluster with bare metal servers
+description: Create workload clusters on Hetzner using bare metal servers as nodes in an automated way, using CAPI custom resources.
 ---

 ## Creating Workload Cluster